jashburn8020/long-reads/fx_markets.md

 ### 5.4 Purchasing Power Parity

-Now, let's explore "Purchasing Power Parity (PPP)," a theoretical concept that provides another lens through which to understand the economic interpretation of spot exchange rates.
+Purchasing Power Parity (PPP) is a theoretical concept that provides another lens through which to understand the economic interpretation of spot exchange rates.
 PPP suggests that, in the long run, exchange rates should adjust to equalize the prices of identical goods and services in different countries.
 The basic idea is that a pound should have the same purchasing power whether it is spent in the UK or converted into another currency and spent abroad.

 There are two main versions of PPP: absolute PPP and relative PPP. **Absolute PPP** posits that the exchange rate between two currencies should equal the ratio of the price levels in those two countries.
 For example, if a basket of goods costs £100 in the UK and the same basket costs $150 in the US, then the absolute PPP exchange rate would suggest that £1 should equal $1.50 (£150 / £100).
 However, absolute PPP rarely holds perfectly in the real world due to various factors such as transportation costs, tariffs, non-tradable goods and services (like haircuts), and differences in consumer preferences.